muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ## One-line version

-**Problem Map 3.0 Troubleshooting Atlas is a routing grammar for failures.
-It begins with AI, but it is built to scale beyond ad hoc debugging.**
+**Problem Map 3.0 Troubleshooting Atlas is a debugging decision system for complex AI failures, built to reduce wrong-first-fix debugging.**

 ---